Julianne2025/Data-Analytics-Portfolio/README.md

 3. Additionally, in using Advanced Excel, VBA code is used for both data validation and data automation.
 - VBA is used to validate GL coding in a large consolidated freight invoice with incorrect GL codes.
-- VBA is used to create an upload template to export journal entries as text to the ERP system instead of repeatedly using the manual copy and paste.
+- VBA is used to create an upload template to export journal entries as text to the ERP system instead of manual copy and paste.

 🧰 Tools Used  |  Skills Used